FaizanFaheem-RSE/cameo-tool-plugin/README.md

 # Cameo-Tool-Plugin

+## Overview
+This plugin couples SysML models created in Cameo Systems Modeler (MagicDraw-based) with a Knowledge Graph to support potential failure analysis of technical products during the conept phase of product development.

+## Development Environment Setup
 1. Set the development environment as per the instruction on the below link: https://docs.nomagic.com/spaces/MD2024x/pages/136715054/Plugins
 2. Launch Eclipse
 3. Import the Plugin developed in the Project